-If your pool is becoming rough to the touch, has staining, chipping, flaking, spalding or showing signs of wear and it’s hard to manage your water chemical balance, it’s time to resurface!
-As plaster ages and becomes more porous, pool chemicals migrate to the steel rebar used as structural support for the pool, which often causes rust spots to appear and algae blooms become almost impossible to get rid of.
-In short, your pool becomes a maintenance nightmare instead of an enjoyable asset.
+If your plaster pool is becoming rough to the touch, has staining, chipping, flaking, spalding or it’s hard to manage your water chemistry, it’s time to resurface!
+As plaster becomes more porous chemicals migrate to the steel rebar used for construction which causes rust spots.
+Also, algae blooms become hardto get rid of.

-Pools need replastering more often today because plaster materials have changed.
-Plaster mixes, prior to the mid 1970’s, included asbestos fibers to improve the initial application and strength.
-Plaster of this type could look decent for up to 20 years before having to resurface.
+Pools need re-plastering more often today because plaster materials have changed from plasters of the mid 1970’s, included asbestos fibers. .
+Plaster of this type could look decent for 20+ years before having to resurface.

 Upgraded aggregate plasters (quartz, pebble) make the water sparkle and can change the overall look of the water making it look more dramatic.
 They can last longer too but they can become rough to the touch over time.
 Warranties are still subject to how well you maintain your pool chemistry.
 The prices range by type but they are considerably higher than standard commercial white plaster.

 Fiberglass has become a popular option for resurfacing because of it’s many benefits mentioned previously on this site; The chart below offers the advantages of renovating with fiberglass when compared to plaster.